weld/core/examples/readme.txt

-The Web Beans RI currently comes with a single example, webbeans-numberguess.
+The Web Beans RI currently comes with a two examples, webbeans-numberguess (a war example) and webbeans-translator (an EJB example).

 To run the example on JBoss AS 5.0.0.GA, you need to add the Web Beans RI deployer to JBoss 5.
 First, set the path to JBoss 5 in ../build.properties.
+Make sure you have the ANT_HOME environment variable set, and pointing to your ant install.
 Then, run ant -f ../build.xml install-jboss5 in the examples directory.

 To deploy the example to JBoss AS 5, change into numberguess directory and choose between: